 Get the latest updates and event listings from the International Rescue Committee in Denver, CO, and learn how you can help welcome newly arrived refugees.

-Fall 2018 Internships at the IRC in Denver
+Free tax assistance at the IRC in Denver